Which Credit Cards Have RFID?

 The Problem with RFID

 RFID technology makes it fairly easy for someone with a handheld reader to brush up next to you and steal your card information.
 This can happen anywhere people are present.
-RFID credit cards are supposed to be protected with extra security questions to avoid such situations, but new cases of theft crop up time and time again.
+Credit cards with RFID technology are supposed to be protected with extra security questions to avoid such situations, but new cases of theft crop up time and time again.
 Some people have reportedly been able to steal credit card information with nothing more than a cell phone and a free app.

 Another issue with RFID credit cards is that most businesses still do not have the machines they need to process these cards.
 Those that do may only be able to work with one or two providers, like Visa or MasterCard.
 In that case, your Discover Zip wouldn’t be usable, at least not in the tap and go sense.
 You’d have to swipe it like normal, which defeats the purpose of having an RFID card.